Lorrie Thomas Ross, MA

 Lorrie Thomas Ross holds a Master’s degree in Organizational Management from Antioch University.
 She has been featured in the media as a marketing expert in publications including Inc., Forbes, Fast Company, Entrepreneur and SUCCESS Magazine.

-Lorrie began her Internet-focused career in 1999 as a founding team member at ValueClick Media (now Conversant), a leading online advertising network.
-She has worked for major corporate brands as well as start up organizations.
-As a pioneer in the online marketing world, she has a very unique perspective as a professional who has worked through the dot-com boom, dot-com bust and today’s social and mobile driven world.
+Lorrie began her Internet-focused career in 1999 as a founding team member at an online advertising network.
+She is a recovering advertising salesperson and still has nightmares about those tacky obnoxious flashy banner ads she sold.
+She has worked for major corporate brands as well as start-up organizations.
+As a pioneer in the online marketing world, she has a very unique perspective as a professional who has worked through the dot-com boom, dot-com bust and today’s social and mobile-driven world.

-- Diagnosis: CEO functioning multiple personality disorder (Running the business, providing advisory to a diverse clientele, collaborating with fabulous coworkers, traveling for speaking, training and writing)
+- Diagnosis: Domainiac (she owns a lot of domains), Professional multiple personality disorder (Running the business, providing advisory to a diverse clientele, writing, editing, creating, doing admin work, overseeing operations, collaborating with fabulous coworkers, speaking, training and writing) and word nerd.

-- Obsessions: Local organic produce, hygge, kids books, cool coffee table books
+- Obsessions: Hygge, crystals, essential oils, cool coffee table books

-- Phobias: Insultants (consultants who insult vs. actually help), one-size-fits-all marketing, having a creative idea slip through the cracks, papyrus font
+- Phobias: Insultants (consultants who insult vs. actually help), irrationality, one-size-fits-all marketing, having a creative idea slip through the cracks, papyrus font, paperwork

 - Compulsive Behaviors: Cleans under stress, takes stickers off produce before putting it away

-- Self-medicates with: Travel, coffee, candy, cooking, hiking, essential oils, acting like a kid with her kid
+- Self-medicates with: Travel, coffee, tea, cooking, hiking, MUDWR, acting like a kid with her kid